MariaPadilha32/SpeakPortuEasy/README.md

 * Description: Django-Heroku integrates Django with Heroku’s environment settings, including database configuration, static files, and logging.
 * Usage: Simplifies the deployment of Django applications on Heroku by automatically configuring settings.

+django-storages==1.14.4
+* Description: A Django library that provides storage backends for working with cloud services like AWS S3.
+* Usage: Used to integrate AWS S3 for storing static and media files in the Django application.

 gunicorn==20.1.0
 * Description: A Python WSGI HTTP Server for UNIX, which serves your Django application.
 * Usage: Used as a production-grade server to run Django applications, especially when deployed on platforms like Heroku.

+jmespath==1.0.1
+* Description: A Python library for JSON query language.
+It simplifies querying deeply nested JSON structures.
+* Usage: Used indirectly via boto3 for querying AWS service responses.

 mysql-connector-python==8.2.0
 * Description: MySQL Connector for Python is a standardized database driver for Python platforms and development.